About & Methodology

 Sankey diagrams show flows between categories.
 The width of each band is proportional to the quantity it represents.
 In our MP expense Sankeys, the flow goes from an MP's name to expense categories to subcategories, with band width representing dollar amounts.

 For lobbying diagrams, flows represent the number of logged communications (meetings), not dollars, since lobbying data does not include monetary amounts.
+The main lobbying flow map samples up to 25,000 communications per view (newest first) and can be narrowed by calendar year; MP pages aggregate the full set matched to that MP.

 Donation diagrams show actual CAD amounts flowing from donor categories through parties to recipients.